GSTT-CSC/hazen/README.md

 ---

-## Contributing as a user
+## Contributing to hazen

+### Users
-Please [raise an Issue](https://github.com/GSTT-CSC/hazen/issues) if you have any problems installing or running hazen.
-Or if you have suggestions or requests for new features.
+Please [raise an Issue](https://github.com/GSTT-CSC/hazen/issues) for any of the following reasons:
+- Problems installing or running hazen
+- Suggestions for improvements
+- Requests for new features

 We have used hazen with MRI data from a handful of different MRI scanners, including multiple different vendors.
-If your MRI data doesn't work with hazen, or the results are unexpected, please submit an Issue and we will investigate.
+If hazen does not perform with your MRI data, or the results are unexpected, please raise an Issue.

-### Contributing as a developer
+### Developers

-Please see the CONTRIBUTING.md for developer guidelines.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for developer guidelines.

 ---